 “All or Nothing” Approach

 I like to refer to this as the “act now, think later” approach to life.
 Consider this…

 Have you ever gone on one of those fad diets where you changed everything about the way you eat in one day?
 Maybe you are a meat lover who chose to go “vegan” or a carb-lover who decided to try “Adkins.”
 How did it turn out?
 Were you able to keep up your momentum past a day or two?

 In my case, I tried the Adkins Diet and as a self-proclaimed carb-a-holic, I, literally, thought I was going to die of starvation.
 FYI, I lasted 4 whole days before I threw in the towel.
 Was I able to continue the Adkins “death to carbs” diet long-term and reach my goal?
 Absolutely not!

 Why couldn’t I maintain my weight-loss goal?
 The obvious reason is I didn’t try to approach losing weight in a sensible way.
 I jumped in with both feet completely unaware of what I was getting into, and then felt like a failure because of my “all or nothing” approach.

 Results Without Effort

 In examining this last pitfall, I’m going to dish out a little bit of tough love here, but I want you to remember it comes from a place of love.
 Everything we do in life requires effort.
 We all have certain innate strengths and weaknesses, but even though something isn’t a strength doesn’t mean we can’t do it.
 It simply means we’re going to have to exert more effort to achieve our desired results.

 Remember, if you’ve fallen into these traps, you aren’t alone.
-Every single one of these pitfalls has tripped me up at least once.
-Honestly, a lot more than once.
-But I’m hoping by shedding some light on these, you can focus on avoiding them in the future.
+Every single one of these pitfalls has tripped me up at least once…possibly twice.
+Ok, ok…many times.